-Dr. Stacie Otey-Scott (Dr. SOS) is a licensed clinical psychologist in the Commonwealth of Virginia in the United States.
+Dr. Stacie Otey-Scott (Doctor SOS) is a licensed clinical psychologist in the Commonwealth of Virginia in the United States.
 Dr. Otey-Scott is a regular speaker on the topic of relationships with a focus on holistic care with Christian principles.
 She firmly believes that life is about relationships, your relationship with God, yourself, and others.
-Dr. SOS speaks regular at conferences on the topic of relationships and wellness, she has appeared on two seasons of the Oprah Winfrey Network series; Unfaithful – Stories of Betrayal and appeared as a guest expert on morning talk radio.

-A few of Dr. SOS’s popular articles and appearances include:
+A few of Doctor SOS’s popular articles and appearances include:

 – Unfaithful: Stories of Betrayal, Season 2 – Martez and Woodrina